StachRedeker/utMOD5-projectProcessor/README.md

 # JFEGS: a virtual processor for the DE1-SoC board
-> Yet another revolutionary product that computes the Fibonacci sequence, designed by Joost Buursink, Fabian Widlund, Emil Imhagen, Guus Branderhorst, and Stach Redeker
+> Yet another revolutionary product that computes the Fibonacci sequence, designed by Joost Buursink, Fabian Widlund, Emil Imhagen, Guus Branderhorst, and Stach Redeker.

 This documentation file is part of the final project of Digital Hardware in module 5 of Electrical Engineering, University of Twente.